qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

          chmod +x kas-container

 .. note::
-  The `kas <https://kas.readthedocs.io/en/latest/>`__ tool is used by Qualcomm Linux to sync the meta layers, configure the environment and execute the bitbake commands.
+  The `kas <https://kas.readthedocs.io/en/latest/>`__ tool is used by Qualcomm Linux to sync the meta layers, configure the environment and execute the BitBake commands.

 Sync
 -----